 The grade on the road to Highwood Pass, coming from Longview, is generally gentle.
 There are plenty of occasions where you get a good ride down and it’s really not until you reach Peter Lougheed Park and the last four kilometres that the road steepens.

-There are numerous Recreation Areas along the way – complete with washrooms and picnic tables.
+There are numerous recreation areas along the highway – complete with washrooms and picnic tables.
 They make good rest stops.

 The summit is notoriously windy though it wasn’t bad on the day we were there.
 Do bring warm clothing and rain gear as you top out at 2,206 metres (7,238 feet).
 The difference in temperature between your starting point and the pass is very noticeable.